 Get to Sleep Naturally

-A good night’s sleep is essential for feeling your very best, but almost one in three Canadian adults struggle to get the rest they need.
-Prescription medications such as sleeping pills can help you get to sleep but may be addictive and can leave you feeling groggy the next day.
-Natural sleep aids can help you fall asleep more easily and improve overall sleep quality, so you wake up feeling refreshed and ready to embrace the day!
+A good night’s sleep is essential for feeling your very best, but almost 2 in 3 Canadian adults struggle to get the rest they need.
+Instead of turning to medications that leave you feeling groggy, natural sleep aids can help you fall asleep more easily and get better quality sleep, so you wake feeling refreshed and ready to embrace the day!

 Importance of Getting a Good Sleep

 Sleep plays a vital role in optimal health and well-being.
 Quality sleep gives the mind and body time to rest and recuperate, and even a single night of disrupted sleep can adversely affect physical and mental health, leading to decreased productivity and energy, poor mood regulation, lowered immune function, and increased susceptibility to stress, as well as an increased risk of accidents and injury.
-Still, one in three Canadian adults get less than seven hours of good sleep a night!1
+Still, 1 in 3 Canadian adults get fewer than seven hours of sleep a night!

 Side Effects of Lack of Sleep

 Just a single night of disrupted sleep can impair your reaction times, productivity, and resilience against stress, and lead to irritability and daytime fatigue.
 In the long-term, sleeplessness raises your risk of serious health problems, and may itself indicate a serious underlying health issue.
-If you’re tired of being tired, speak to your health care practitioner for professional medical advice.
+If you’re tired of being tired, speak to your healthcare provider for professional medical advice.